Marija-Kov/fundamental-learning-zone/books/refactoring_m_fowler/refactoring_m_fowler.md

 ## Replace Temp With Query

 - A variable is suitable for this refactoring only if it's calculated once and just read afterwards.

+## Extract Class

+- If a class contains methods that don't make sense without each other, extract them into a class.